xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

 the following aspects:

 - documents and edges are reported in the same way.
 The type for document insertions/updates and edge insertions/updates is now always `2300`.
-Previous versions of ArangoDB returned a `type` value of `2300` for documents and `2301` for edges.
+Previous versions of AvocadoDB returned a `type` value of `2300` for documents and `2301` for edges.
 - records about insertions, updates or removals of documents and edges do not have the `key` and `rev` attributes on the top-level anymore.
 Instead, `key` and `rev` can be